 You Must Create a New Project for Every Client

-You can see that the project options that must be filled in just don’t really make sense for a coach.
+Below, you can see that the project options to fill in don’t really make sense for a coach.
 Online coaching engagements don’t have a physical location, and they often don’t have a predetermined end date.

 Very Limited Scheduling Options